In the dark about how to choose the best WordPress theme and which one is perfect for your website?

 - What WordPress Themes Should You Avoid?

-- 9 Key Points You Need to Consider Before Choosing Your Perfect WordPress Theme
+- Things To Consider Before Choosing Your Perfect WordPress Theme

 - Wrap Up